The California Consumer Privacy Act of 2018 (CCPA) is the United States’ most comprehensive and stringent data privacy law.

 What is the reason for this California law?

-The initiative led to the adoption of the CCPA which intends to protect consumer data compromised as the result of a data breach.
+The initiative led to the adoption of the CCPA, which intends to protect consumer data compromised as the result of a data breach.
 In June 2018, the California Legislature passed the bill.
 On September 23, 2018, Governor Jerry Brown signed amendments to the California Civil Code enforcing the measure.

+The CCPA applies to many companies doing business in the state of California as well as those outside the state who collect California consumers’ personal information.
 To fall under the CCPA’s regulatory umbrella, a business must meet one of any three requirements:

 Since the CCPA is incorporated under the California Civil Code, businesses will be subject to lawsuits for data security breaches that improperly disclose consumer information.
 Statutory damages can be $100-$750 per California resident and incident, actual damages (if they are greater), or any other relief that the court determines.

 Moreover, any intention violation can be fined up to $7,500 while unintentional violations can incur a fine of up to $2,500.

 The California Consumer Privacy Act (CCPA) has a broad definition of personal information.
 In the interest of data privacy, the CCPA broadly defines “personal information“ as information that “identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”